Feel free to ask additional questions in the comments below.

 If bears aren’t the scariest thing on the trail, then what is?

 Definitely the weather.
 Hiking in thunderstorms is scary, and it’s always a tough choice to stop or keep going when you know the trail takes you right over a vulnerable area.
 Snow is going to be scary too.
 Proper back-country knowledge is the best tool you can have for scary weather.
+I think one of the times I’ve been the most scared on trail is when we were walking off of a ridge during a lightning storm towards a wildfire.

 What happens to your feet when you hike so much?

 Our feet usually hurt a lot after a lot of hiking.
 That makes sense, right?
-After many hundred miles on the AT, our feet grew by 1 or 2 shoe sizes!
+After many hundreds of miles on the AT, our feet grew by 1 or 2 shoe sizes!
 For this reason, it is a bad idea to pre-buy shoes for a long hike.
 You never know what shoe size you may become.

 What do you eat while hiking?